 Elston aided Head Coach Mike Ricks in all aspects of the program including recruiting in several southern states, planning practices, analyzing film and mentoring student-athletes in practices and games, serving as the travel liaison for the program and organizing summer camps.

-As a student-athlete, Elston was four-year women's basketball player at NCAA Division I Houston Baptist University.
+As a student-athlete, Elston was a four-year women's basketball player at NCAA Division I Houston Baptist University.
 Appearing in all 25 games as a senior, she helped Houston Baptist reach the Southland Conference Tournament title game as the No. 8 seed after knocking off top-seeded Stephen F. Austin State University en route to the finals.

 Originally from England, Elston played for the Great Britain U20 National Team in the Division A FIBA European Championship, and she was also a member of the U18 England National Team that competed in the FIBA European Championship in Miskolc, Hungary, in the summer of 2011 and 2012.
 She attended one of the most prestigious basketball academies in the United Kingdom and was renowned as one of the most prolific perimeter players in her age group.
 Elston also played club ball for the Sevenoaks Suns in Division I of the English National League.